bkapolicefund/solana-test-hardware/README.md

     indicator-cpufreq &

-you should still be able to change the turbo governor when you are using intel_pstate by running:
+you should still be able to change the turbo governor when you are using intel_pstate by running: note freq is in kilohertz so chop 3 zeros off of what you want so 4600000 is 4.6 gigahertz

     cpupower frequency-set -g performance
     cpupower frequency-set --max 4600000